madmachineio/docs/docs/overview/hardware/swiftio-feather.md

 ## By the way

-SwiftIO Feather board is designed to be easily fitted into any of your project.
-So you can choose whether the headers on the board is pre-soldered or not.
+SwiftIO Feather board is designed to be easily fitted into any of your projects.
+So you can choose whether the headers on the board are pre-soldered or not.

 Of course, it comes with a learning kit to get started.
 It's called SwiftIO Circuit Playgrounds.
 However, it still needs more test and also lack of necessary chips.